umbrellait-maksim-baevskiy/all-in-one-seo-pack/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---
- - [ ] I've searched for any related issues and avoided creating a duplicate issue.
+ - [ ] I understand that this is a development repository and not a support forum.
+This is a bug report and is not a support request.
  - [ ] I've followed the [troubleshooting steps](https://semperplugins.com/documentation/how-to-troubleshoot-issues-with-all-in-one-seo-pack)  to determine if there's a theme/plugin conflict.

 **Describe the bug**